Last update: March 1st, 2024 at 05:31 am

-While Victoria does not currently have a discount attraction pass like some cities, be sure to check out the Tourism Victoria deals & promotions page for specials.
-Look for specific family or kids events in Victoria by checking the city’s calendar of events page.
+While Victoria does not currently have a discount attraction pass like some cities, be sure to check out the Tourism Victoria deals & promotions page for specials on Victoria kids activities.
+You can also check for fun special events and festivals around the city on their calendar of events page.

 Some of the top Victoria tours include the following:

-See a full list of Victoria day tours with Get Your Guide here.
+See a full list of Victoria day tours with Viator here.

-Things to do with Kids in Victoria, BC
+20 Things to do in Victoria with Kids

 2. Afternoon Tea for Kids in Victoria